netlify/security-netlify-trivy/README.md

 If your Container Image requires build arguments, you can add those to the GH Action workflow as necessary, using GH secrets where necessary.

 ## Example Usage
-First you must call the trivy action or get trivy directly and use it:
+First you must call the trivy action or get trivy directly and use it to produce a json report:

 ```
+      - name: Run Trivy vulnerability scanner
+        uses: aquasecurity/trivy-action@master
+        with:
+          image-ref: 'trivy-ci-test:latest'
+          ignore-unfixed: false
+          format: 'json'
+          output: 'trivy_report.json'
+          skip-dirs: '/usr/local/bundle/ruby'
 ```

 or